DATALab-NIU/datalab-niu.github.io/site/readme.md

 8. **Commit and Push Changes**: After verifying your changes, commit them to your local repository and push them to the remote repository on GitHub.
 Please create a **new branch** for your changes and open a pull request to the `website-dev` branch.
 9. **Merge Changes**: Once your pull request is reviewed and approved, it can be merged into the `main` branch.
 GitHub Pages will automatically rebuild and deploy the site.
 You may need to contact site administrators at [ashiqur.r@niu.edu](mailto:ashiqur.r@niu.edu) or [alhoori@niu.edu](mailto:alhoori@niu.edu) to trigger a rebuild if necessary.

 If you do not want to set up a local development environment, you can ignore steps 2-4 and steps 6-7.
-You can directly edit the markdown files in the GitHub web interface and create a pull request for your changes. <span style="color: red;">**_It is imperative that you don't make any changes directly to the `main` branch._**</span> Please create a new branch for your changes and open a pull request to the `main` branch.
-Once your pull request is reviewed and approved, it can be merged into the `main` branch.
+You can directly edit the markdown files in the GitHub web interface and create a pull request for your changes. <span style="color: red;">**_It is imperative that you don't make any changes directly to the `website-publish` branch._**</span> Please create a new branch for your changes and open a pull request to the `website-publish` branch.
+Once your pull request is reviewed and approved, it can be merged into the `website-publish` branch.
 GitHub Pages will automatically rebuild and deploy the site.

 ## Contributing
 There are several ways you can contribute to the DATALab website.
 Most importantly, you should keep your own profile and publications up to date.